Respiratory disease

 Productive Cough vs. COVID-19: How to Differentiate and Respond

-Recognizing Productive Cough:
+Recognizing a Productive Cough:

 Recognizing COVID-19 Symptoms: